jaemnkm/design-system-2/_components/alerts.md

     </div>
     <div class="usajobs-alert__body">
       <p class="usa-alert-text">
         Your demographic information will not be sent to the hiring manager responsible for this position.
-It is used solely for statistical purposes to assist the agency in the development of recruiting plans to ensure the agency is reaching all segments of the population.
+It is used solely for statistical purposes to assist the agency in the development of recruiting plans and to ensure the agency is reaching all segments of the population.
       </p>
     </div>
   </div>